 2.2.5.
 Elemental geochemistry and Mg/Ca analysis

 Foraminifera were picked from the 150–300 µm fraction of washed sediment samples and individually washed in ultra-pure (>18.2 mΩ) water and analytical grade methanol three times before being mounted on double-sided tape adhered to a glass slide.
-Wherever possible, the species Morozovella crater, Acarinina primitiva and Cibicides eocaenus were selected.
-Where these species were not available, M. lensiformis, A. collactea and C. truncatus were substituted.
-Subbotina was not subdivided beyond the genus level.

-Mg/Ca analysis was carried out on samples composed of 4–19 specimens for each of the selected genera in each sample (Table 6).
+Mg/Ca analysis was carried out on 4–19 specimens for each of the selected genera in each sample (Table S6).
 Each foraminifer was analysed at least three times using a pulsed Ar-F excimer laser (Lambda Physik LPFpro 205) with a 193 µm wavelength, 30 µm spot size, laser power of 3 J/cm2 and a repetition rate of 3 Hz, in conjunction with an ANU HelEx laser ablation cell, at the Research School of Earth Sciences of the Australian National University.
 An analysis of the NIST-SRM610 silicate standard was taken between every 9–12 foraminifer analyses to correct for elemental fractionation originating from laser ablation and mass-spectrometry effects.